ashi009/node-fast-html-parser/README.md

 ### valid(data[, options])

-Parse given data, return true if the givent data is valid, and return false if not.
+Parse the data provided, return true if the given data is valid, and return false if not.

 ## HTMLElement Methods